 In this article, we will discuss:

-Tips for Getting A LTD Claim Approved
+Tips for Getting Your Long Term Disability Claim Approved

-Tip #1 Gather Strong Medical Evidence
+Tip #1 Support Your Claim with Strong Medical Evidence

-Resist the urge to pull yourself back to work too quickly.
-You do not want to find yourself in court because you performed a procedure that you were not physically and mentally ready to perform.
+The second most important thing to remember is not to return to work too quickly.
+Dentists have often built a substantial practice with patients, staff, and other dentists depending on them, and you may be worried about losing all that you have built.
+However, it would be best to resist the urge to pull yourself back to work too quickly.
+You do not want to find yourself in court because you performed a procedure that you were not physically and mentally ready for.

 Tip #3 Anticipate Surveillance

-Tip #4 Stay Off Social Media
+Tip #4 Don’t Forget About Social Media Surveillance

-- Copy of your LTD policy;
+- Your LTD insurance policy;

 Request a Free Policy Evaluation